mohsenkhashei/nodejsDesignPattern/Chain Of Responsibility/README.md

 # Chain Of Responsiblity Design Pattern
 >It consists of structuring your code in a way that allows you to decouple the sender of a request with the object that can fulfill it.
+>An example of a chain-of-responsibility is event-bubbling in which an event propagates through a series of nested controls one of which may choose to handle the event.
+>The Chain of Responsiblity patterns is related to the Chaining Pattern which is frequently used in JavaScript (jQuery makes extensive use of this pattern).
 >the adapter is basically a wrapper around a particular class or object, which provides a different API and utilizes the object’s original one in the background.